ungoogled-software/ungoogled-chromium-debian/README.md

 There are a few differences with Debian's Chromium:

 * Modified default CLI flags and preferences; see `debian/etc/default-flags` and `debian/etc/master_preferences`
+* Re-enable `chrome://tracing` and DevTool's Performance tab
+* Package names are prefixed with `ungoogled-`, and will conflict Debian's Chromium packages.
-* Uses LLVM toolchain instead of GCC
+* Use LLVM instead of GCC
-* Add flag for VA-API acceleration (`chrome://flags/#disable-accelerated-video-decode`)
-* Use GTK3 (Chromium's default) instead of GTK2
 * Enable more FFMpeg codecs by default
+* Use tcmalloc (Chromium default) instead of the system's memory allocator